Kolo (dance): Description

 Kolo is performed at weddings, social, cultural, and religious ceremonies.
 Some dances require both men and women to dance together, others require only the men or only the women.

 Music

 The music is generally fast-paced.
 The dance was used by Antonín Dvořák in his Slavonic Dances – the Serbian kolo is the seventh dance from opus 72.

 Traditional dance costume

 Traditional dance costumes vary from region to region.
 Bordering regions are mostly more similar to each other.

 Various kolos are performed at social ceremonies.
 Often traditional clothing, which is unique to a region, is worn.
 The most common kolo is the narodno kolo or drmeš; a standard step followed by accordion music.

 Other South Slavic circle dances

 Elsewhere in South Slavic countries, there is horo (хоро) in Bulgaria and oro (оро) in North Macedonia and Montenegro.

 Influence

 Hungarian communities were also influenced by the tradition, where a similar dance is known as Kalala in Laslovo.
+Also, north of the Croatian border in Hungary, at the area of Mohács, where many ethnic Croats used to live, the tradition still lives on amongst the general population.